Benefits of Brahmi and How It Differs from Gotu Kola

 Praja sathapana maha kashaya is a group of herbs that are helpful in stabilizing pregnancy.4

-Brahmi is used in a wide variety of Ayurvedic formulations.
-Brahmi ghrita, brahmi taila (oil), and brahmi churna (powder) are some of the commonly available preparations.
+Brahmi herb is used in a wide variety of Ayurvedic formulations.
+Brahmi ghrita, brahmi oil, and brahmi powder are some of the commonly available preparations.

 The freshly extracted juice of brahmi is also used.
 Brahmi is also available as capsules and syrups.
-In Ayurveda, brahmi has been described to have a wide variety of uses and benefits.
+In Ayurveda, brahmi has been described to have a wide variety of uses and brahmi benefits are immense.

 Some other important Ayurvedic formulations containing brahmi are saraswat arishta, saraswata churna, and smriti sagar rasa.